 2012At the conclusion of the Mass in the Duomo of Milan for the 30th anniversary of the Pontifical recognition of the Fraternity of CL and the seventh anniversary of the death of Fr.
 Giussani, Fr.
 Carrón announces that he has presented the request for opening the cause of the beatification and canonization of Fr.
 Giussani.
 The request was approved by the Archbishop of Milan, Cardinal Angelo Scola.

-2013Alberto Savorana publishes Vita di don Giussani through the editor Rizzoli.
+2013Alberto Savorana publishes The Life of Luigi Giussani through the editor Rizzoli.
 In 2015 it will be published in Spanish, and later on also in English.

 October 11: Fr.
 Carrón is received in a private audience by Pope Francis.
 Following this, he writes a letter to the Fraternity and to the entire Movement of Communion and Liberation: “The Pope encourages us to live the nature of our charism personally, in the communion among ourselves, because a movement like ours is called to respond to the needs of this moment in the life of the Church and of the world.
 From the closeness and familiarity of Pope Francis comes, for me and for all of us, friends, a new responsibility before God and the Church.”